St. Peter's Church, Malmö: Murals

-Krämarkapellet is richly decorated with late medieval murals.
+The Merchants' chapel (Krämarkapellet) is richly decorated with late medieval murals.
 Some of the paintings may have been made in the 1460s while others date from the early 1510s.
 They were made by an unknown master or workshop.
 The murals have been described as being both "iconographically sophisticated" and "technically accomplished" and in stark contrast to the naïveté typical for the many murals made in the countryside churches of the province at approximately the same time.
-The murals cover both the walls and the vaulted ceiling, and displays several different motifs, both secular and religious, set among a background of flowing, green vines.
+The murals cover both the walls and the vaulted ceiling, and display several different motifs, both secular and religious, set among a background of flowing, green vines.

 Altarpiece

-The altarpiece of the church is one of the largest in the Nordic countries.
+The altarpiece in St. Peter's Church is the largest wooden one in northern Europe.
 It is made of oak wood and reaches a height of 15 m.
 It was made in 1611 by several local master carpenters: Jacob Kremberg, Statius Otto, Curt Snedker, Öllrich Svarfer and Henrik Könnicke together with Didrik Moll, a court painter in the service of Christian IV of Denmark, and the painter Pieter Hartman, a local resident.
 The altarpiece consists of four storeys or levels, one above the other.
 In the lowermost part there is a depiction of the Last Supper in the centre, and on each side wooden sculptures of Moses and John the Baptist, respectively.
 Above this there is a depiction of the Crucifixion, and above this there is a representation of the ascension.
 At the very top is the name of God, Yahweh, displayed.